AnqiLeee/LLMs-psychotherapy-RCT/simulation_data_analysis/readme.md

 _Human Therapists_

-As described in the report, we recruited two human therapists using the same recruitment process and criteria.
+As described in the report, we recruited two novice human therapists using the same recruitment process and criteria.

 **Pre-test Progress**